Spain | Rioja

 The Rioja wine region is located in northern Spain, on both sides of the River Ebro.
 It was the first Spanish wine region to obtain DO status in 1925 and in 1991, it was promoted to DOCa (Qualified Designation of Origin), a higher category reserved for wines maintaining a proven consistency and quality over a long period of time.

-Geographically, Rioja is divided in to three districts: Rioja Alavesa, Rioja Alta and Rioja Baja and while each district has distinct differences, there is no hierarchy of quality between them.
+Geographically, Rioja is divided in to three districts: Rioja Alavesa, Rioja Alta and Rioja Oriental (called Rioja Baja until 2018) and while each district has distinct differences, there is no hierarchy of quality between them.
 Rioja Alavesa lies in the northwest of the La Rioja region in the Basque province of Álava.
 Along with Rioja Alta, it is the heartland of the Tempranillo grape.

 Rioja produces a collection of red, white and rosé wines, but it is the reds that account for the greater part of its fame.
 Ageing classifications have, until recently, been the primary means for separating one wine from another.